hixbe/sig/README.md

 Found a security vulnerability?
 Please report it responsibly:
 1. **Do NOT open a public GitHub issue**
-2. Email security concerns to: [Your security contact email]
+2. Email security concerns to: security@hixbe.com
 3. Allow reasonable time for fix before public disclosure

 ## Performance